-The Blister Packaging Market is segmented by Process (Thermoforming, Cold forming), Material (Plastic films, Paper and Paperboards, Aluminium), End-user Industry (Consumer goods, Healthcare, Food), and Geography.
+The Blister Packaging Market is segmented by Process (Thermoforming, Coldforming), Material (Plastic films, Paper and Paperboard, Aluminium), End-user Industry (Consumer goods, Pharmaceutical, Industrial), and Geography.

 ABOUT THIS REPORT